pFindStudio/pLink2/README.md

 pLink® is a software dedicated for the analysis of chemically cross-linked proteins or protein complexes using mass spectrometry.

-pLink 2 is developed as an update of pLink 1.
-Compared with pLink 1, pLink 2 provides a graphical user interface, and is ~40 times faster with a new designed index structure.
-There are also some improvements on the precision.
+pLink 2 is developed as an upgrade of pLink 1.
+Compared with pLink 1, pLink 2 provides a graphical user interface, and is ~40 times faster with a newly designed index structure.
+There are also some improvements in the precision.

 ![](http://pfind.ict.ac.cn/software/pLink2/pLink2.png)
 ![](http://pfind.ict.ac.cn/software/pLink2/pLabel.png)